COVID-19 Action Plan

 - Each competition ring will have a dedicated schooling area with 3-4 practice jumps.

-- Face masks or face covering is required when not mounted on a horse
+- Cloth face masks or face covering is required when not mounted on a horse

 - Hand sanitizing is required upon entry and exit – “Gel in Gel out”